-^{} Products containing peracetic acid and hydrogen peroxide used as bleaching agent may be classified and labelled as hazardous to the aquatic environment H410, H411 or H412, if the classification is triggered by the presence of these substances.
+Products containing peracetic acid and hydrogen peroxide used as bleaching agent may be classified and labelled as H410, H411 or H412, if the classification and labelling are triggered by the presence of these substances.

+If the products are subject to show a warning symbol / CLP Pictogram due to legislation, they are not allowed to show the Nordic Swan Ecolabel on the packaging, but only use the following text: Part of an ecolabelled multi-component system.
+See section "Regulations for the Nordic Ecolabelling of products" for more information.

+Sub-components that are mixed in an automated process in direct connection to the washing machine may be classified and labelled as H412 if the classification and labelling are triggered by enzyme content.

-- The classifications concern all classification variants.
-For example, H350 also covers classification H350i. - Exemptions apply to products that are classified H304, H312, H332, H371 or H373, where the classification is triggered by the content of oxalic acid, peracetic acid or hydrogen peroxide. - Exemptions apply to products that are classified H317 or H334 if the classification is triggered by enzyme content.
-However, this assumes that the enzymes are encapsulated or in a slurry.
+The classifications concern all classification variants.
+For example, H350 also covers classification H350i.

+Products may be classified and labelled as H304, H312, H332, H371 or H373, if the classification and labelling are triggered by the content of oxalic acid, peracetic acid or hydrogen peroxide.

+Products may be classified and labelled as H317 or H334 if the classification and labelling are triggered by enzyme content.
+However, this assumes that the enzymes are in liquid form or in solid form as granulates.

 Products labelled with EUH208 ("Contains <name of sensitising substance>.
 May produce an allergic reaction.") can be Nordic Swan Ecolabelled only if the sensitising substance is an enzyme.
-Please note the additional requirement for enzymes in O6 - Please note that the producer/supplier is responsible for the classification. - Product label or safety data sheet for the product in line with prevailing European legislation (Annex II to REACH Regulation, 1907/2006/EC).
+Please note the additional requirement for enzymes in O6.

+Please note that the producer/supplier is responsible for the classification.

+Product label or safety data sheet for the product in line with prevailing European legislation (Annex II to REACH Regulation, 1907/2006/EC).